Ronnie Fernández

-Ronnie Alan Fernández Sáez (born 30 January 1991) is a Chilean professional footballer who plays for Bolívar as a forward.
+Ronnie Alan Fernández Sáez (born 30 January 1991) is a Chilean professional footballer who plays as a striker for Palestino.

 Career

 On 9 July 2017, Fernández signed a three-year contract with Saudi Arabian club Al-Fayha for a fee of €1.75 million.
 He made his debut on 10 August 2017 against Al-Hilal and scored the opening goal with a penalty kick, but in the end his team lost 2–1.

 Fernández was the top scorer of the Saudi Professional League of the 2017–18 season, scoring 13 goals in 25 matches.

 On 26 March 2019, Fernández scored the opening goal against Arsenal in a 3–2 defeat at the recently renovated Al Maktoum Stadium.

 Fernández scored a hat-trick against Al-Ittihad on 19 December 2019 in a 4–1 win.

+In 2024, Fernández left Bolivian club Bolívar and signed with Malaysia Super League side Selangor.

+Fernández returned to his homeland in May 2025 and signed with Palestino.

+International career

+Fernández was included in Chile national team squad for the 2022 FIFA World Cup qualification against Brazil and Uruguay.
+He made his debut on 24 March 2022, coming as a substitute in a 4–0 defeat against Brazil in Maracanã Stadium.